steffenfritz/mxcheck/README.md

 Furthermore, you can find a documentation and contact information here: https://mxcheck.fritz.wtf

 The logo was created by Alex/Lignum5.
 Thanks, mate :)

-The development of this project is supported by the license for Open Source projects from Jetbrains: https://jb.gg/OpenSourceSupport